djey47/tduf/README.md

 ### Releasing ###

 * Check unit tests: see above
+* Update and commit *dist/version.info* file according to desired version
+* Make working directory clean (commit/push or stash changes)
 * Check version: execute *currentVersion* task from Gradle
-* Update and commit *dist/version.info* file accordingly
-* Make working directory clean (commit/push or stash changes)
 * Execute *release* task from Gradle to automatically select release tag version, or *release -Prelease.forceVersion=[version]* to specify version.

 ...it will: